gopal96685/goflap/README.md

 ![goflap](https://github.com/gopal96685/goflap/blob/develop/screenshot1.png)

-Flappy Bird is a simple and addictive game developed using Golang.
+Goflap is a simple and addictive game developed using Golang.
 The objective of the game is to navigate a bird through a series of pipes without hitting them or the boundaries of the game window.

 ## Features